 At least once every year I find it useful to take a look at the late Elmore Leonard’s 10 Rules of Writing.
 It is sage advice from a master.
 Every writer should read these rules and remember them.
-I’m doing my part by posting them here at the beginning of 2019 for your edification and enjoyment.
+I’m doing my part by posting them here for your edification and enjoyment.

 I began reading Elmore Leonard’s books before I knew anything about writing or even that I wanted to be a writer.
 Back then, a lot of his books were westerns filled with gritty characters, compelling stories, and robust, convincing dialogue.